pykettk/magento2-developer-exam-notes/README.md

 ---
 > How do you customize the order history page?

+To customise the "Order History" page create the layout file in `Your_Company/Your_Module/view/frontend/layout/sales_order_history.xml`.
+The `sales.order.history.info` container is a common location for modifications to be made.

 ---
 #### 6.7.
 Add/Modify Customer Attributes
 > How do you add or modify customer attributes in a setup script?